 An education in four years, but for the next four decades,

-and beyond.We provide students with the hallmarks of a classic liberal arts education with an emphasis on reflection, collaboration, and flexibility of thought as they prepared to engage, shape and contribute to an ever-changing world.
+and beyond.We provide students with the hallmarks of a classic liberal arts education with an emphasis on reflection, collaboration, and flexibility of thought as they prepare to engage, shape and contribute to an ever-changing world.

 Effective learning environments are highly relational.
 The cornerstone of everything we do in the Upper School is built upon the foundation of the student-teacher relationship.
 In addition to being experts in their fields, our faculty understand and appreciate the wonder and tensions of adolescence, and they strike the appropriate balance of challenge and support.